rockthejvm/rockthejvm-site/src/content/articles/creating-a-cli-sudoku-solver-with-scala-native.md

 Through directives you can, for example:

-- add java options or compiler flags
+- Add java options or compiler flags
-- declare tests
+- Declare tests
-- change the compilation target
+- Change the compilation target
-- package the application as a fat jar or as a script that downloads all the required dependencies
+- Package the application as a fat jar or as a script that downloads all the required dependencies

 and much more.
 For a complete reference, see [Directives](https://scala-cli.virtuslab.org/docs/reference/scala-command/directives).